-In Ecuador, the Ministry of Energy and Non-Renewable Natural Resources ("MERNRR", for its acronym in Spanish) is responsible for signing the oil and gas contracts and regulating the Ecuadorian oil and gas industry through the Agency for Regulation and Control of Energy and Non-Renewable Natural Resources.
+In Ecuador, the Ministry of Energy and Non-Renewable Natural Resources ("MERNNR", for its acronym in Spanish) is responsible for signing the oil and gas contracts and regulating the Ecuadorian oil and gas industry through the Agency for Regulation and Control of Energy and Non-Renewable Natural Resources.

-The MERNRR uses Service and Participation Contracts for the Exploration and/or Exploitation of Hydrocarbons.
-We currently hold three Participation Contracts which provide for full risk for the contractor and production sharing with the MERNRR and contain an exploration period and an exploitation period.
+The MERNNR uses service and participation contracts for the exploration and/or exploitation of hydrocarbons ("Participation Contracts").
+We currently hold three Participation Contracts which provide for full risk for the contractor and production sharing with the MERNNR and contain an exploration period and an exploitation period.
 The exploration period has an associated work commitment and lasts typically 4 years.
-The exploitation period lasts usually 20 years from the approval of the development plan for a commercial hydrocarbon discovery.
+The Participation Contracts include a provision to extend the exploration period for up to two years, on the grounds of, among others, delays caused by the Ecuadorian government in the environmental licensing procedures.
+In the second quarter of 2021, we received a two-year extension of the exploration period for all three Participation Contracts, under the aforementioned provision.
+The exploitation period lasts usually 20 years from the approval of the development plan for one of several commercial hydrocarbon discoveries.
 Such contracts may be terminated at the election of the MERNNR on the failure of the contract holder to comply with certain material terms of the contract, such as failure to perform committed exploration operations in accordance with the contract.